 Economical and Efficient

-With rental prices typically between 150 and 400 THB per day, scooters are one of the most cost-effective ways to get around—especially compared to taxis or tours.
-Add in low fuel costs, and you’ve got a budget traveler’s dream.
+With rental prices typically between 150 and 400 THB per day, scooters are one of the more affordable ways to get around Thailand, especially compared to taxis or organized tours.
+Fuel costs are also relatively low, which makes this option attractive for budget-conscious travelers.

 What Are the Legal Requirements?